ar-nelson/osmosis-js/README.md

 Pairing Osmosis instances requires a few event listeners:

-- `PairPin` - fires after sending a pair request, and contains the PIN for that request.
-- `PairRequest` - fires when a pair request is received.
+- `pairRequest` - fires when a pair request is received.
-- `PairResponse` - fires when a pair request is accepted or rejected.
+- `pairResponse` - fires when a pair request is accepted or rejected.

 Finally, the pairing process uses some actions that operate on network state instead of data. `RequestPair`, `AcceptPair`, and `RejectPair`, among others,